samblenny/feather-tft-clock/README.md

 **WORK IN PROGRESS (ALPHA)**

 This clock uses USB gamepad input to set the time and date.
-The code shows how to make a state machine to set a Real Time Clock chip with button input events and a simulated seven segment display.
+The code shows how to make a state machine to set a Real Time Clock chip using button input events and a simulated seven segment display.
 The display uses sprites made in Krita.

 [**TODO:** project photo]